Fees and key information

 The high demand for cryptography specialists in the business and technology industries offers defined and fulfilling career opportunities and facilitates entry into roles that require a master’s specialism.

-Whether you want to understand the potential of blockchain or examine how your identity and data is protected online, our Cryptography MSc course will give you the tools to examine and learn about information security in the digital age.
+Whether you want to understand the potential of blockchain or examine how your identity and data is protected online, this course will give you the tools to examine and learn about information security in the digital age

 Aims of the module: what key skills and knowledge will it enable students to develop?